 IV.
 Access to Quality and Specialty Healthcare

-17. Improved access to physical, behavioral and oral health care through mobile health services and tele-health capabilities.
+1. Improved access to physical, behavioral and oral health care through mobile health services and tele-health capabilities when such activities provide significant new sources of capital to the region through federal payment programs.

 V. Community Assets and Opportunities